azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>The day before spring break, Itsuki has a fight with<br>his father and asks Amane to let him stay over.<br>When Chitose finds out that her boyfriend will get to<br>enjoy Mahiru's cooking, she demands to join them and stay<br>at Mahiru's apartment.
+<p align="center">The day before spring break, Itsuki has a fight with<br>his father and asks Amane to let him stay over.<br>When Chitose finds out that her boyfriend will get to<br>enjoy Mahiru's cooking, she demands to join them and stay<br>at Mahiru's apartment.
 The four friends spend the next few<br>lively days together.
 After Itsuki and Chitose leave, Amane returns<br>home one day to find Mahiru confronted by her mother,<br>Sayo.
 Noticing Mahiru's dark expression and sensing that something is<br>wrong, Amane invites Mahiru in.
 The two sit together on<br>Amane's sofa as Mahiru timidly explains her complicated history with<br>her parents.</p>
 </td>
 </tr>
 </table>